abdouyoussef/math-dlmf-dataset/README.md

 # math-dlmf-dataset
 A twin math dataset consisting of a per-expression data subset, and Simple-XML data subset (with marked-up sentences and marked-up math).

-This twin dataset is derived from the Digital Library of Mathematical Functions (DLMF) of NIST (see http://dlmf.nist.gov)
+This twin dataset is derived from the <a href="http://dlmf.nist.gov"> Digital Library of Mathematical Functions</a> (DLMF) of NIST.

 The per-expression data subset is structured and labeled at fine granularity.
 For each math equation or expression in the DLMF, there is a record that provides a number of related elements, both contextual and annotational.
 The Simple-XML data subset consists of "Simple XML" files, where the contents of each Simple XML file are organized as marked-up sentences within the marked-up hierarchy of paragraphs/subsections/sections inherited form the original DLMF XML files (derived from LaTeX source files using the Bruce Miller's <a href="http://dlmf.nist.gov/LaTeXML/" title="" class="ltx_ref ltx_font_typewriter">LaTeXML</a> tool).
 Each sentence consists of its text and math XML-elements with their own unique IDs.